If you own a dog, or you’re a pet owner, there are high chances you have seen fleas. You will observe the dog scratching at his leg or body.

 ● Talk to a veterinarian who can give you proper advice on how to help your dog.

 ● Using anti-flea products on your dogs and taking medications to treat fleas

 ● Understand the life cycle of a flea.
 You might think that by just killing the adult fleas, they have treated the infestation.
 This is a big no!
 My friend.
 Like every other insect, fleas have a cycle to grow—egg, larva, pupa, and then adult.
-To treat fleas on dogs completely, every stage has to be killed, especially the eggs.
+To treat fleas completely, every stage has to be killed, especially the eggs.
 Because if you only kill the adult fleas, the eggs would eventually grow into adult fleas.

 ● Use small combs to comb out fleas and nits on your dog’s fur.
 Doing this continuously would reduce the number of fleas on your dog.
 With this, other methods could help even further.